 - Get the training you need.
 Read your owner’s manual cover to cover to get familiar with your bike.
 Take a motorcycle rider training course.
 Proper training can provide the knowledge and skills you need to operate your motorcycle safely and proficiently.

 Although only 2% of all registered vehicles in the U.S. are motorcycles, about 5% of all highway traffic fatalities each year result from motorcycle accidents.
 The disproportionate rate of fatalities is due to the fact that motorcycles provide little protection in the event of an accident.
-It also does not have a windshield or wipers to increase visibility in inclement weather.
+They also do not have a windshield or wipers to increase visibility in inclement weather.

 However, what motorcycles lack in the way of protective characteristics can be offset somewhat by their maneuverability and ability to stop quickly and swerve to avoid obstacles.
 A wise rider will take the needed measures to reduce the risk of injury and know how most motorcycle crashes occur, which can also improve the quality of the ride.

 If you’re injured in a motorcycle accident contact the motorcycle accident lawyers at Avrek Law Firm to review the firm’s motorcycle accident compensation examples.
 We have recovered more than $1 billion for our clients in over 45,000 cases.
 Reach out today to book a free consultation with one of our lawyers.